uless/personal/about.md

 permalink: /about/
 ---

+This is an over-casual self-introduction.
+Some of my friends said it read like a Tinder profile.
+For formal information please check my CV here: [CV] (https://github.com/uless/personal/raw/master/archive/CV%20Anqi%20Shao.pdf/ "CV")

 Academic
 1. BS in Life Sciences, MS in Communication.
 Pursing a PhD in Life Science Communication.
 Roses are red and violets are blue, rose violets are purple.
 2. Good at computational analysis.
 As everyone else I use R and Python.
 I also use NetLogo for agent-based modeling analysis.